sajro94/ValheimModPack/Universal/BepinEx/plugins/DasSauerkraut-Terraheim/README.md

 **Terraheim** is highly customizable as the effectiveness, material costs, and almost every armor stat can be tweaked in the `balance.json` file.
 Unfortunately, the same can not be said for weapons as of right now.
 **Bow Balance** - To prevent bowmen from being the be all end all class, the bow weapon type has been slightly nerfed by halving movement speed while the bow is drawn.
 This can be mitigated by wearing silver armor, or if you don't like it at all, you can remove it by setting `"baseBowDrawMoveSpeeed"` to 1 in the `balance.json` file.
 ## Compatibility
-There seems to be an incompatibility with ValheimLibOpenDatabasePatch.dll, I'm currently investigating.
+There seems to be an incompatibility with ValheimLibOpenDatabasePatch.dll.
+Unfortunately I can't do anything about this issue, sorry.
 TripleBronze also appears to be incompatible.
 EpicLoot **IS** compatible, but there may be balance issues if both are installed.
 ## Future Plans
-Flametal armor sets for each class
-EpicLoot version with tweaked balance
+Flametal armor sets and weapons for each class EpicLoot version with tweaked balance
 ### Known Issues
 - You will appear naked on the character selection screen